 i.
-Ensure the whole sensing element is in contact with the fluid of interest
+Ensure the whole sensing area is in contact with the fluid of interest

-SRV sensor probe has a sensing element that is surrounded by the sensing area highlighted in red in Figure 10.
-SRV sensing element and sensing area must be fully in contact with the fluid of interest, partial immersion must be avoided.
-This sensing element is the same across all variants of SRV probes.
-This allows repeatable and reproducible readings of viscosity for the same fluid and operating conditions, regardless of the probe variant (flush, short, long, slimline, reactor, etc.) or installation.
+Rheonics SRD sensor probe has a sensing element that is surrounded by the sensing area highlighted in red in Figure 11: SRD sensing area.
+Figure 11The SRD sensing area must be fully in contact with the fluid of interest, partial immersion must be avoided.
+This sensing area is the same across all variants of SRD probes.
+This allows repeatable and reproducible readings of density and viscosity for the same fluid and operating conditions, regardless of the probe variant (flush, short, long, slimline, reactor, etc.) or installation.

 ii.
-Avoid stagnation or dead zones around the sensing area
+Avoid stagnation or dead zones in the sensing area

-Any possible zone prone to deposits or the presence of other fluids different from the one of interest (e.g. accumulation of deposits, bubbles, etc.) should be avoided within the sensing area.
-Dead zones susceptible to fluid plugging/deposit/sedimentation are common near the installation port, tank's and pipe's wall.
-User should ensure that the sensing area is not within a stagnation zone, a possible solution is immersing the probe further in the fluid with a long insertion probe variant or using a flush installation.
+Any zone prone to deposits or the presence of other fluids different from the one of interest (e.g. accumulation of deposits, bubbles, etc.) should be avoided within the sensing area.
+Dead zones susceptible to fluid plugging/deposit/sedimentation are common near the installation ports of tanks and pipes.
+It is important to ensure that the sensing area is away from stagnation or dead zones.
+A good solution against this is to immerse the probe further in the fluid with a long insertion probe variant or use a flush installation (dead zones are removed).